With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Amani Residential is a mental health treatment center in Williamston, NC, located at 105 Roberson Drive, 27892 zip code area.
 Amani Residential provides residential treatment.
-Amani Residential offers trauma therapy, cognitive behavioral therapy and behavior modification to children / adolescents.
-Amani Residential also supports children/adolescents with serious emotional disturbance, people with trauma and people with PTSD.
+Amani Residential offers behavior modification, cognitive behavioral therapy and trauma therapy to children / adolescents.
+Amani Residential also supports children/adolescents with serious emotional disturbance, people with PTSD and people with trauma.
 Additional services at Amani Residential consist of case management.

 Learn MoreKeep Hope Alive is a mental health treatment center in Greenville, North Carolina, located at 3219 Landmark Drive, Suite 6, part of the 27858 zip code.
 Keep Hope Alive provides residential treatment.
-Keep Hope Alive also offers behavior modification, cognitive behavioral therapy and group therapy to children / adolescents.
+Keep Hope Alive also offers cognitive behavioral therapy, behavior modification and group therapy to children / adolescents.
 Keep Hope Alive supports children/adolescents with serious emotional disturbance.

 Learn MoreIntegrated Family Services Pllc is a mental health center in Ahoskie, North Carolina, located at 312-b South Academy Street, 27910 zip code.
-Integrated Family Services Pllc provides telemedicine/telehealth and outpatient treatment.
-Integrated Family Services Pllc offers cognitive behavioral therapy, trauma therapy and individual psychotherapy to young adults, adults and children / adolescents.
-More services available at Integrated Family Services Pllc include suicide prevention services, family psychoeducation and therapeutic foster care.
+Integrated Family Services Pllc provides outpatient treatment and telemedicine/telehealth.
+Integrated Family Services Pllc offers couples/family therapy, individual psychotherapy and group therapy to children / adolescents, young adults and adults.
+More services available at Integrated Family Services Pllc include court-ordered outpatient treatment, suicide prevention services and therapeutic foster care.

 Learn MoreLechris Behavioral Health is a mental health facility in Rocky Mount, NC, located at 130 Jones Road, in the 27804 zip code.
 Lechris Behavioral Health provides outpatient treatment.
-Lechris Behavioral Health provides group therapy and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
+Lechris Behavioral Health provides group therapy and cognitive behavioral therapy to young adults, adults and seniors 65 or older.
 Lechris Behavioral Health also supports people with serious mental illness.
 Some other services available at Lechris Behavioral Health include illness management and recovery and psychosocial rehabilitation services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.